syncfusion/ej2-javascript-docs/src/maps/maps/populate-data.md

 The [`shapePropertyPath`](../api/maps/layerSettingsModel/#shapepropertypath) property is used to refer to the column name in the [`shapeData`](../api/maps/layerSettingsModel/#shapedata) property of shape layers to identify the shape.
 When the values of [`shapeDataPath`](../api/maps/layerSettingsModel/#shapedatapath) property from the [`dataSource`](../api/maps/layerSettingsModel/#datasource) property and [`shapePropertyPath`](../api/maps/layerSettingsModel/#shapepropertypath) property from the [`shapeData`](../api/maps/layerSettingsModel/#shapedata) property match, then the associated object from the data source is bound to the corresponding shape.

-> `world-map.js` file contains following data and its field **"name"** value is used to map the corresponding shape with the provided data source.
+>`world-map.js` file contains following data and its field **name** value is used to map the corresponding shape with the provided data source.

 ```javascript
 export var world_map = {